seamusdemora/PiFormulae/BluetoothAudio-RPi3A-BookwormLite.md

 ### Install and Configure `pipewire` under 'bookworm Lite'

 Start with a fresh install of 'bookworm Lite'.
 I decided to [*start from scratch*](https://idioms.thefreedictionary.com/start+from+scratch) mainly to convince myself that I had not *inadvertently* installed or configured something that might have influenced the outcome; i.e. my thinking is that *accidental success* is worse than *failure*!
+Here are the detailed steps I followed:

 #### 1. Do the `bluetoothctl` rain dance